OpenPagingServer/documentation/README.md

 > [!WARNING]
-> DO NOT EDIT THE DIRECTORY ON THE WEB SERVER DIRECTLY.
+> DO NOT MAKE EDITS ON THE WEB SERVER DIRECTLY.
 It will be overwritten when theres a push to the Git repo.
 All changes should be made via GitHub.

 # Open Paging Server Documentation
 Hosted at https://docs.openpagingserver.org